rukayathamzat/Airhost2402/frontend/AI-Chat-Enhancements-PRD.md

 ### 2.1.
 AI-Suggested Answers Integration

 **Goal:**
-Display AI-generated suggested answers directly within the chat window, styled as per the provided design.
+Display a single AI-generated suggested answer directly within the chat window, styled as per the provided design.

 **Requirements:**
+- A single, editable AI suggestion should appear in the chat interface when a new message is received from the guest.
-- Suggested answers should appear contextually in the chat interface, not as a separate popup.
+- The suggestion should appear as a conversation bubble within the chat window (not as a separate pop-up).
+- The suggestion box should only appear when a new message is received, allowing hosts to quickly respond.
+- The suggestion should be editable by the host before sending.
+- The suggestion should be easily sendable with a single click.
-- UI/UX should match the provided reference images (ensure clear, clickable suggestions).
+- The UI/UX should match the provided reference images.
-- Suggestions should be easily selectable and sendable by the host.
-- The system should support multiple suggestions per message.
+- The suggestion should be contextually relevant to the guest's message.
+- One AI suggestion is sufficient; hosts can manually edit if needed.

 ---

 ### 2.2.
 Emergency & Unknown Response Detection

 **Goal:**
-Automatically analyze guest messages to detect emergencies or unknown queries.
+Automatically analyze guest messages to detect emergencies or unknown queries using AI analysis.

 **Requirements:**
-- Use GPT (OpenAI or similar) to analyze the entire conversation for each guest.
+- Use GPT-4 or similar AI model to analyze the entire conversation for each guest.
+- Emergency detection should be based on AI analysis, not keyword matching.
-- Emergency cases must be configurable by the host (e.g., keywords, scenarios).
+- Emergency cases must be configurable by the host through a dedicated emergency cases tab in the settings:
+  - Hosts should be able to define custom emergency scenarios (e.g., missing laundry, blocked door)
+  - Each emergency case should be configurable per apartment
+  - Emergency cases should be testable through a testing interface
+  - Emergency cases should be manageable (add, edit, delete) by hosts
 - When an emergency is detected:
-  - Auto-pilot mode is deactivated for that conversation.
+  - Auto-pilot mode is automatically deactivated for that conversation
-  - The host receives a push notification and an email alert.
+  - The host receives a push notification and an email alert
+  - The emergency case is clearly marked in the chat interface
+- Emergency detection should be testable through a dedicated testing interface
-- If the AI cannot answer a question, flag it as "unknown" and notify the host.
+- If the AI cannot answer a question, flag it as "unknown" and notify the host using the existing notification service
-- Emergency and unknown detection logic should be extensible for future scenarios.
+- Emergency and unknown detection logic should be extensible for future scenarios

 ---